bigtoga/Examples/Cloud - Azure/DP-300/Azure SQL Database - memorize for the exam.md

 # Logging

-**Log retention - default for SQL Insights?**
+### Log retention - Storage Accounts

+**Default for SQL Insights for storage account?**

-**Log retention - what if you put a specific value in for SQL Insights retention?** - this will override the defaul
+**What if you put a specific value in for SQL Insights retention?** - this will override the default

+### Log retention - Log Analytics Workspace retention

+**Configured as part of the workspace or as SQL server config?** - LAW

   </summary>
 </details>